-Diocesan protocol requires that the parish be cleaned after every Mass or service that is held inside the parish.
+Diocesan protocol requires that Faith Formation classrooms be cleaned after every class that is held in the parish.
 Below are excerpts from the CDC guide for cleaning community facilities, with minor changes to provide parish-oriented examples.
 The following are examples of what would need to be cleaned including both hard (non-porous), and soft (porous) surfaces.
 You will also find disinfectant solutions recommended by the CDC and links to disinfectants at the bottom of the article.

-How to Clean and Disinfect the Parish
+How to Clean and Disinfect the Parish Classrooms

-Hard (Non-porous) Surfaces: Pews, Doors, Knobs, Railings, Sinks, Toilets, Baby Changing Stations, Etc.,
+Hard (Non-porous) Surfaces: Tables/Desks, Doors, Knobs, Railings, Sinks, Toilets, Etc.,

 - If surfaces are dirty, they should be cleaned using a detergent or soap and water prior to disinfection. - For disinfection, most common EPA-registered household disinfectants should be effective. - A list of products that are EPA-approved for use against the virus that causes COVID-19 is available here.
 Follow the manufacturer's instructions for all cleaning and disinfection products for concentration, application method and contact time, etc. - Additionally, diluted household bleach solutions (at least 1000ppm sodium hypochlorite) can be used if appropriate for the surface.
-It is important to test the cleaning solution on an inconspicuous place first, to make sure that it does not harm the finish. - Follow manufacturer's instructions for application, ensuring a contact time of at least 1 minute, and allowing proper ventilation during and after application.
+Follow manufacturer's instructions for application, ensuring a contact time of at least 1 minute, and allowing proper ventilation during and after application.
 Check to ensure the product is not past its expiration date.
 Never mix household bleach with ammonia or any other cleanser.
 Unexpired household bleach will be effective against coronaviruses when properly diluted.
 Bleach solutions will be effective for disinfection up to 24 hours. - Prepare a bleach solution by mixing: - 5 tablespoons (1/3 cup) bleach per gallon of water or - 4 teaspoons bleach per quart of water